peterlgarland/WinCertes/README.md

                                to handle certificate renewal (default=no) -b, --bindname=VALUE       IIS site name to bind the certificate to, e.g. " Default Web Site".
 Defaults to no binding.
+  -n, --bindport=N           IIS site port to bind the certificate to, e.g. 443.
+                               Defaults to 443, used only if -b is specified.
+  -i, --sni                  add the Server Name Indicatation Ssl Flag when
+                               binding to IIS
   -f, --scriptfile=VALUE     PowerShell Script file e.g. "C:\Temp\script.ps1"
                                to execute upon successful enrollment (default=
                                none)
+  -x, --execpolicy=VALUE     Specify the Execution Policy to run the PowerShell
+                               Script file e.g. Unrestricted (default=Undefined)
   -a, --standalone           should WinCertes create its own WebServer for
                                validation.
 Activates HTTP validation mode.
                                WARNING: it will use port 80 unless -l is